Parallelism of stable traces: Alternative proof of Theorem

-Since the subset $N(v) \setminus N$ is also a repetition, the arguments used hereinafter are true for black and white vertices and we can, without loss of generality, assume that the neighbor of $N(v)$, lying farmost to the left in the above mentioned horizontal line is colored white.
-We next move along this horizontal line and denote the first black vertex that we met (below or above the line) with $b$.
-Denote its neighbor in $P_v$ with $v$.
+Since the subset $N(v) \setminus X$ is also a repetition, the arguments used hereinafter are true for black and white vertices and we can, without loss of generality, assume that the neighbor of $N(v)$, lying farmost to the left in the above mentioned horizontal line is colored white.
+We next move along this horizontal line and denote the first black vertex that we meet (below or above the line) with $b$.
+Denote its neighbor in $P_v$ with $v'$.
 Since there are at least four black vertices, $v'$ is not the farmost right vertex from $P_v$.
 Therefore, we can also denote the right neighbor of $v'$ from $P_v$ with $v''$ and consider two cases.
 In the first case $b$ is the only neighbor of $v'$ ($\notin P_v$) colored black (Fig.~\ref{fig:cases1} (a)), while in the second case also the second neighbor of $v'$ ($\notin P_v$) is colored black (Fig.~\ref{fig:cases1} (b)).
-In both cases we can, without loss of generality, assume that an edge $bv'$ is traversed twice in the direction toward $v'$ in $W'$ (arc $bv'$ is traversed twice in $W$, while arc $v'b$ does not appear in $W'$).
-It follows from the fact that a subset $N \subseteq N(v)$ is an $N$-repetition of $W$, that every time a double trace $W$ comes to $v$ from a vertex in $N$ it also continues to a vertex in $N$ and, consequently, that every time a double trace $W'$ comes to a vertex in $P_v$ from a (black colored) vertex in $N$ it also leaves to a (black colored) vertex in $N$.
-Note that in between $W'$ can traverse other vertices from $P_v$.
-Analogously is true for (white colored) vertices from $N(v) \setminus N$.
-Therefore, two subsequences which start with $bv'$, continue on some other vertices from $P_v$ and end in two from $b$ different vertices from $N$, exist in $W'$.
-In the first case, when $b$ is the only black colored neighbor of $v'$, $b \rightarrow v' \rightarrow v''$ has to appear twice in $W'$, since otherwise $W'$ can not continue (twice) from $b$ to a black colored vertices without previously traversing white vertex.
+In both cases we can, without loss of generality, assume that an edge $bv'$ is traversed twice in the direction toward $v'$ in $W'$ (that is, arc $bv'$ is traversed twice in $W$, while arc $v'b$ does not appear in $W'$).
+The fact that $W$ has an $X$-repetition implies that every time double trace $W$ comes to $v$ from a vertex in $X$ it also continues to a vertex in $X$ and, consequently, that every time a double trace $W'$ comes to a vertex in $P_v$ from a (black colored) vertex in $X$ it also leaves to a (black colored) vertex in $X$.
+Note that in between $W'$ can traverse other vertices from $P_v$ and that this applies for all appearances of verb {\em continue} from now on until the end of this section.
+Analogously is true for (white colored) vertices from $N(v) \setminus X$.
+Therefore, in $W'$ there exist two subsequences which start with $bv'$, continue on some other vertices from $P_v$ and end in two from $b$ different vertices from $X$.
+In the first case, when $b$ is the only black colored neighbor of $v'$, the subsequence $b \rightarrow v' \rightarrow v''$ has to appear twice in $W'$, since otherwise $W'$ can not continue (twice) from $b$ to a black colored vertex without previously traversing white vertex.
 This contradicts the fact that $W'$ is a parallel $2$-stable trace, since $bv'v''$ is a $2$-repetition at $v'$.
-In the second case, we denote $l$ ($l$ is an odd integer) white vertices that appear to the left of $b$ with $w_1, \ldots w_l$.
-For example see Fig.~\ref{fig:cases1} (b), where those vertices are denoted with $w_1, w_2$, and $w_3$.
+In the second case, we denote the set of white vertices that appear to the left of $b$ with ${\cal W} = \{w_1, \ldots, w_l\}$.
+(Note that $l$ is an odd integer.)
+For an example, see Fig.~\ref{fig:cases1} (b), where those vertices are denoted with $w_1, w_2$, and $w_3$.
 Next, we denote the second black colored neighbor of $v'$ from $N(v)$ with $b'$.
-Since subsequence $b \rightarrow v' \rightarrow b'$ can appear at most once in $W'$ (otherwise $W'$ would have a $2$-repetition at $v'$) and since for at least one of the vertices $w_1, \ldots, w_l$, $W'$ has to continue to a white colored vertex different from $w_1, \ldots, w_l$ (otherwise vertices $w_1, \ldots, w_l$ would form an odd repetition in $W$, which can not appear in a parallel $2$-stable trace), it follows that an edge $v'v''$ (arc $v'v''$ and $v''v'$) are used more than twice in $W'$, which is absurd.
+The subsequence $b \rightarrow v' \rightarrow b'$ can appear at most once in $W'$ (otherwise $W'$ would have a $2$-repetition at $v'$).
+Assume next that for every $w \in {\cal W}$, $w$ continues to a vertex in ${\cal W}$.
+Then vertices from ${\cal W}$ form an odd repetition in $W'$, which can not appear in a parallel $2$-stable trace.
+Therefore, at least one vertex $w$ from ${\cal W}$ has to continue to a white colored vertex not included in ${\cal W}$ (that is, $w$ continues to a white colored vertex to the right of $b$).
+If subsequence $b \rightarrow v' \rightarrow b'$ does not appear in $W'$ it follows that edge $v'v''$ (arc $v'v''$ and $v''v'$) is used more than twice in $W'$: at least once to connect a vertex from ${\cal W}$ to a white colored vertex not in ${\cal W}$, twice to connect $b$ to a (black colored) vertex in $X$ different from $b'$, and twice to connect $b'$ to a (black colored) vertex in $X$ different from $b$, which is absurd.
+If subsequence $b \rightarrow v' \rightarrow b'$ does appear in $W'$ it (in addition to multiple appearances of $v'v''$) follows that edge $v'v''$ is not parallel in $W'$.
+Since all the black colored vertices except $b$ and $b'$ are to the right of $v'$ both $b \rightarrow v' \rightarrow v''$ and $v'' \rightarrow v' \rightarrow b'$ have to appear in $W'$, which is also absurd.